caligrafy/caligrafy-quill/README.md

 + If you don't have Composer then pull the code from github (You can either clone the repo or download the zip file)

++ Make sure Docker is installed and is running on your machine

 + Run the following code from the Caligrafy root folder to start the Caligrafy server

     ```bash